PelionIoT/mbl-docs/Docs/develop_applications/mbl_cli/setting_up.md

     where `<interface-name-on-pc>` is the name of the network interface on the PC that connects to the device.
 You found this name in the connection setup.

-    * For example, for WaRP7 and the interface `enp0s2222222a`:
+    * For example, for PICO-PI with IMX7D and the interface `enp0s2222222a`:

       ```
       $ sudo nmcli connection add ifname enp0s2222222a con-name mbl-ipv4ll type ethernet -- ipv4.method link-local